 Try my: Creamy Asparagus Broccoli Salad

-Fiber is essential in good hormonal balance; it helps with bowel movement and the evacuation of metabolized hormones, including the harmful estrogens which antagonize progesterone from doing its work.
+Fiber is essential for good hormonal balance; it helps with bowel movement and the evacuation of metabolized hormones, including the harmful estrogens which antagonize progesterone from doing its work.

 Good sources: Flaxseed, quinoa, millet, amaranth, teff, gluten-free oats.

-This amino acid is found in high-protein foods and it helps your body make nitric acid.
-In turn the nitric acid, relaxes your blood vessels so that circulation increases.
+This amino acid is found in high-protein foods and it helps your body make nitric oxide.
+In turn, the nitric oxide relaxes your blood vessels so that circulation increases.
 This then ensures that your corpus luteum and other organs such as your ovaries enjoy improved blood flow to help them produce more progesterone.